ValenQiu/SolarTracker2/Tutorial/README.md

 After confirming the port name, you can comment it as you wish.

-Consider to the ease of use, there is default value of the port name in the GUI, which is shown below:
+Consider to the ease of use, there is default value of the port name and baud rate (which is 2400 for this PTZ) in the GUI, which is shown below:
 <p align="center">
   <img width="60%" src="/media/tutorial_connection_3.png" alt="tutorial_connection_3">
 </p>